 Figure 3.6.
-Observed global $CO_2$ emissions from fossil fuel burning and cement production compared with IPCC emissions scenarios (Le Quéré et al. 2009).
-The shaded area covers all scenarios used to project climate change by the IPCC.
-Actual emissions began following the high emissions scenario in 2006 A1FI is high emissions scenario; B1 is low emissions scenario.
-(Source: Allison et al. 2009)
+Observed global CO2 emissions from fossil fuel burning and cement production compared with IPCC emissions scenarios (Le Quéré et al. 2009).4

-- 5. Where available, this section presents projections for the low and high emissions scenarios with the widely used temporal benchmarks of mid-century and late-century (21st century).
-In some cases, only end-of-century projections are found in the literature.
+- 5. Where available, this section presents projections for the low and high emissions scenarios with the widely used temporal benchmarks of mid-century and late-century (21st-century).
+In some cases, only end of century projections are found in the literature.
 The projections are global or regional.
 The grid scale of climate change models is approximately 2 degrees longitude-latitude, too coarse for Ocean SAMP scale projections. - 6.
-With accelerating greenhouse gas emissions, changes in global climate trends have occurred faster than predicted, with no indication of a slow-down or pause, and future changes could be more severe and arise more quickly than predicted (Allison et al. 2009).
+With accelerating greenhouse gas emissions, changes in global climate trends have occurred faster than predicted, with no indication of a slow down or pause, and future changes could be more severe and arise more quickly than predicted (Allison et al. 2009).
 An example of such a positive feedback loop affecting climate change is the release of methane, a greenhouse gas, from the melting of permafrost areas leading to further warming.
 Scientists warn that current and continuing climate change may lead to permanent and irreversible changes in natural systems.
 These are referred to as "tipping points" in which a critical threshold is reached where the state of a system is altered (Lenton et al. 2008; Schellnhuber 2009).
 There are a number of tipping points predicted to occur in the climate system, based on its current non-linear dynamics, and as revealed by past abrupt climate changes and climate models (Schellnhuber 2009).
 Among the tipping points are the complete disappearance of Arctic sea ice in summer, leading to drastic changes in ocean circulation and climate patterns across the whole Northern Hemisphere; acceleration of ice loss from the Greenland and Antarctic ice sheets, driving rates of sea level rise to 6 feet or more per century; collapse of the Atlantic thermohaline circulation; and, ocean acidification from carbon dioxide absorption, causing massive disruption in ocean food webs (NRC 2002; Lenton et al. 2008; Overpeck and Weiss 2009).